Fujifilm X-E2S vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-E2S and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the X-E2S and the A6500 have been discontinued, but can regularly be found used on eBay.
+The X-E2S was replaced by the Fujifilm X-E3, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.